Cinema of the United Kingdom: The early sound period

 In 1934, J. Arthur Rank became a co-founder of British National Films Company and they helped create Pinewood Studios, which opened in 1936.
 Also in 1936, Rank took over General Film Distributors and in 1937, Rank founded The Rank Organisation.
 In 1938, General Film Distributors became affiliated with Odeon Cinemas.

 Rising expenditure and over-optimistic expectations of expansion into the American market caused a financial crisis in 1937, after an all-time high of 192 films were released in 1936.
 Of the 640 British production companies registered between 1925 and 1936, only 20 were still active in 1937.
-Moreover, the 1927 Films Act was up for renewal.
+Moreover, the Cinematograph Films Act 1927 was up for renewal.
 The replacement Cinematograph Films Act 1938 provided incentives, via a "quality test", for UK companies to make fewer films, but of higher quality, and to eliminate the "quota quickies".
 Influenced by world politics, it encouraged American investment and imports.
 One result was the creation of MGM-British, an English subsidiary of the largest American studio, which produced four films before the war, including Goodbye, Mr. Chips (1939).

 The new venture was initially based at Denham Studios.
 Korda himself lost control of the facility in 1939 to the Rank Organisation.
 Circumstances forced Korda's The Thief of Bagdad (1940), a spectacular fantasy film, to be completed in California, where Korda continued his film career during the war.

 By now contracted to Gaumont British, Alfred Hitchcock had settled on the thriller genre by the mid-1930s with The Man Who Knew Too Much (1934), The 39 Steps (1935) and The Lady Vanishes (1938).
 Lauded in Britain where he was dubbed "Alfred the Great" by Picturegoer magazine, Hitchcock's reputation was beginning to develop overseas, with a New York Times feature writer asserting; "Three unique and valuable institutions the British have that we in America have not.
 Magna Carta, the Tower Bridge and Alfred Hitchcock, the greatest director of screen melodramas in the world."
 Hitchcock was then signed up to a seven-year contract by Selznick and moved to Hollywood.